adamrpah/npcompleteheart/posts/things-keep-a-changing.md

 .. type: text
 -->

-I guess my post on (Django and MongoDB in 2015)[www.npcompleteheart.com/posts/django-and-mongodb-in-2015] was prophetic, because I just changed my website over last week.
+I guess my post on [Django and MongoDB in 2015](www.npcompleteheart.com/posts/django-and-mongodb-in-2015) was prophetic, because I just changed my website over last week.
 It seemed that everytime I wanted to post a blog it was from an IPython notebook, which either meant reconfiguring the site to display IPython notebooks and get the css right or keep on with the semi-arduous process of converting the notebook to html (writing